Nkosi's Haven: Nkosi's Haven 4life Farm

 Nkosi's Haven 4Life Farm, located 50 km south of Johannesburg, has been in operation since 2008.
 The farm is 12 acres and currently provides crops for meals at Nkosi's Haven Village.
 Foundation 4Life has helped support Nkosi's Haven for years and made contributions that helped begin the production of the farm.

 Within the next 5 years of full operation, Nkosi's Haven 4LIFE farm aims to implement a self-sustaining style of living in which mothers living with HIV/AIDS and their children from a neighbouring township and the surrounding area will assist in growing organic food to serve themselves, Nkosi's Haven's residents, and the local markets and supermarkets.
 The goal is to produce crops for sale in supermarket chains in South Africa once the farm is sustainable and crops are of good standard.
 A number of new cottages will be built on the farm to accommodate more mothers and their children in need of Nkosi's Haven's assistance.

 Future projects

 Preschool

 Nkosi's Haven has begun construction on the premises to begin early interventions of child development, skill transfer and various forms of therapy.
 Given that children in South Africa are held back from attending school if they are undergoing forms of therapy, an onsite preschool bypasses those restrictions and enables youth to develop their skills while receiving therapy.
 Nkosi's Haven pays R1000 monthly for each toddler to attend preschool outside of Nkosi's Haven, thus, an onsite preschool will save financial resources and assist Nkosi's Haven in becoming self-sufficient and sustainable.
 Nkosi's Haven plans to hire certified teachers in addition to training resident mothers to assist at the preschool, also building their skills and capacity.

+Controversies

+Nkosi’s Haven is getting accused to collect illegal rent from their working citizens since starting 2022 because she's not collecting enough donations to keep the NGO running.
+The citizens were threatened that if they go to the police, they get kicked out of the haven.
+The Sheriff of Johannesburg South Police is in the board of the Nkosis Haven.
+The owner, Gail Johnson, was invited in February 2023 to court for further investigations.